-- Kitchen/Dining Room: Often a kitchen and dining area share one common space.
-Sometimes a kitchen island or peninsula act as a visual dividing line between the two areas.
+- Kitchen and dining room: Often a kitchen and dining area share one common space.
+Sometimes a kitchen island or peninsula acts as a visual dividing line between the two areas.

-- Dining Room/Living Room: A dining area and living room occupy one area.
+- Dining room and living room: A dining area and living room occupy one shared area.
 A visual dividing line may be in the form of a short set of stairs, two different paint colors, stairs leading to a sunken area, or a handrail.

 History of the Open Floor Plan

 An open floor plan is a relatively new concept in residential home design.